 Useful Links & Information

 The 2020 General Election results for each county can be found at:

 Online voter registration is now available for residents of all Nevada counties.
 Eligible voters can register to vote and update their voter

 registration information online, including change of address and party affiliation.
 A DMV issued Driver's License or ID is required.

 Other Options for Registering to Vote

-You may register to vote at any NV Department of Motor Vehicles office, at your county clerk or registrar of voters' office, at various social service agencies, and on college campuses.
+You may register to vote at any NV Department of Motor Vehicles office or at the Eureka County Clerk Recorder's Office.

 Changes to Current Registration